SBC-Collaboration/SBCPiezoGUI/README.md

 A user interface for acoustic digitzer signals.

 ## Acknowledgements
-The files in include/SBCBinaryFormat were written by Hector Hawley Herrera and can be found at [link].
-Other dependencies include [links]; these do not need to be separately installed.
+The files in include/SBCBinaryFormat were written by Hector Hawley Herrera and can be found [here](https://github.com/SBC-Collaboration/SiPMCharacterization).
+Other dependencies include [imgui](https://github.com/ocornut/imgui), [implot](https://github.com/epezent/implot), [ImGuiFileDialog](https://github.com/aiekick/ImGuiFileDialog/tree/master), [glfw](https://github.com/glfw/glfw) and [spdlog](https://github.com/gabime/spdlog); these do not need to be separately installed.

 ## Control Panel
 There are four tabs on the control panel: